adorufus/flutter_midtrans_cc/README.md

 see example for more detailed usage

-### Notes: you need to activate Midtrans Web SDK before using this package
+### Notes: you need to activate Midtrans Midtrans Core API before using this package